Clarity Law

 Written by

-The legislation does provide some levels of relief to the impact on the loss of a person's licence.
 The first area in which the legislation provides some relief is that the period of suspension that a person has served under the notice may be taken into account by the Magistrate when setting the disqualification period for the drink driving charge.
 This does not mean that the disqualification that the court sets will run from the date of arrest, it will still run from the day that the Magistrate disqualifies the person's licence, however in setting the penalty the Magistrate may take into an account the period that a person has spent off the road.
+This is especially important as in Queensland we have mandatory periods of disqualification.

 This is meant to work in the following way.
 If the Magistrate was considering imposing a disqualification of two months and the person had already been suspended for a period of one month, then the Magistrate should set a penalty of one month only.